-- 1. Students are offered two opportunities each year to sit the tests for all components of the Bachelor's exam.
+- 1. Resit regulations are described in Appendix II. - 2.
+Without prejudice to the resit regulations in Appendix II, students are offered two opportunities each year to sit the tests for all components of the Bachelor's exam.
 The first opportunity is the regular test, while the second is the resit.
-The second opportunity is still considered a resit in case a student did not attend the first test opportunity. - 2.
-If a component of the curriculum lapses, students who have already followed this component, but who have not yet passed it, have the choice between: - a. using two tests attempts for the lapsed component during the academic year in which the component is no longer offered; or - b. following the conversion course.

-In principle, the test moments of the lapsed component occur simultaneously with the test of the conversion course.
+The second opportunity is still considered a resit in case a student did not attend the first test opportunity. - 3.
+If a component of the curriculum lapses, students who have fulfilled the attendance obligation and have passed a partial test for this component (if applicable), but who have not yet passed the course as a whole, have the choice between: - a. following the conversion course; or - b. using two tests opportunities for the lapsed component during the academic year in which the component is for the first time no longer offered.
+The student can apply for this option up until one month prior to the start of the conversion course. - 4.
+In principle, the test moments of the lapsed component occur simultaneously with the test of the conversion course. - 5.
 Participation in both the test of the lapsed component and the (test of the) conversion course is not allowed.
-Students who have not yet followed the component of the curriculum that lapses only qualify for following the conversion course.

-- 3. A test can comprise partial tests. - 4.
-The resit regulations are specified in Appendix II. - 5.
-Written tests will take place at a time and location determined by or on behalf of the dean at least 30 working days before the start of the relevant block. - 6.
-The times and locations of the tests are announced via the programme's digital learning environment. - 7.
-Set test times may only be changed in cases of force majeure. - 8.
-If, for a specific period, the Royal Netherlands Meteorological Institute (KNMI) issues a weather warning (code red) for the whole country or specifically for the Rijnmond region due to extreme weather conditions, the dean shall, after consulting the Student Administration (USC E&S), decide which of the written tests scheduled for that period are to be cancelled.
-Any such cancellation will be announced immediately on the homepage of EUR, SIN Online, and the Facebook page of ESSC. - 9.
+Students who have not fulfilled the attendance obligation and have not passed a partial test for the component of the curriculum that lapses, only qualify for following the conversion course. - 6.
+A test can comprise partial tests. - 7.
+Written tests will take place at a time and location established, on behalf of the dean, at least 30 working days before the start of the relevant block. - 8.
+The times and locations of the tests are announced via the programme's digital learning environment. - 9.
+Established test times may only be changed in cases of force majeure.
+The education director decides whether there is a case of force majeure. - 10.
+If, for a specific period, the Royal Netherlands Meteorological Institute (KNMI) issues a weather warning (code red) for the whole country or specifically for the Rijnmond region due to extreme weather conditions, the education director shall, on behalf of the dean, and after consulting the Student Administration (USC E&S), decide which of the written tests scheduled for that period are to be cancelled.
+Any such cancellation will be announced immediately on the homepage of EUR, the programme's digital learning environment, and the Facebook page of ESSC. - 11.
 Following such a cancellation, the dean will set new dates for the cancelled tests as soon as possible in consultation with the examiners concerned, which new dates should preferably be within 10 days of the original test dates.
-The new test dates shall immediately be published on SIN Online. - 10.
+The new test dates shall immediately be published on the programme's digital learning environment. - 12.
 Oral tests will be administered by the examiner(s) at a time to be arranged with the student if possible.